 Indian cinema at the 65th Cannes Film Festival

-This year, the 65th Cannes Film Festival highlighted three independent Indian films in its main selections.
+This year, the 65th Cannes Film Festival is highlighting three independent Indian films in its main selections.

-Indian director, screenwriter and producer Ashim Ahluwalia, whose documentary film “John & Jane” had its world premiere in Toronto festival in 2005, was present in the official selection, “Un Certain Regard”, with his first fiction feature film “Miss Lovely”.
+Indian director, screenwriter and producer Ashim Ahluwalia, whose documentary film “John & Jane” had its world premiere in Toronto festival in 2005, will be present in the official selection, “Un Certain Regard”, with his first fiction feature film “Miss Lovely”.

-Producer, writer and director, Anurag Kashyap was doubly present this year on the Croisette.
-His action drama “Gangs of Wasseypur” was shown at The Directors’ Fortnight, while his home production, Vasan Bala’s "Peddlers" has been selected in competition at the Critics’ Week.
+Producer, writer and director, Anurag Kashyap will be doubly present this year on the Croisette.
+His action drama “Gangs of Wasseypur” will be shown at The Directors’ Fortnight, while his home production, Vasan Bala’s "Peddlers" has been selected in competition at the Critics’ Week.
 Considered one of the leaders of new age Hindi cinema, Kashyap had written and produced "Udaan", which was selected in “Un Certain Regard” in 2010.

-What’s more, the Indian project "The Untold Tale" of director Shivajee Chandrabushan was one of 15 projects selected for “l’Atelier de la Cinéfondation.”
+What’s more, the Indian project "The Untold Tale" of director Shivajee Chandrabushan is one of 15 projects selected for “l’Atelier de la Cinéfondation.”

-At the invitation of the French National Centre of Cinematography (CNC), two particularly active young Indians participated in the Producers’ Network: producer Guneet Monga, who works with Anurag Kashyap (Anurag Kashyap Films), and director-producer Onir (Anticlock Films), who was recently awarded the National Film Award for his film “I AM”.
+At the invitation of the French National Centre of Cinematography (CNC), two particularly active young Indians will participate in the Producers’ Network : producer Guneet Monga, who works with Anurag Kashyap (Anurag Kashyap Films), and director-producer Onir (Anticlock Films), who was recently awarded the National Film Award for his film “I AM”.

-Also worth noting was that the young director Bikas Mishra, founder and chief editor of DearCinema.com, was one of the four members of the "Jury Révélation France 4" of the Cannes Critics’ Week, a new category of awards that reflect the passion and enthusiasm of young moviegoers for new filmmaking talent.
+Also worth noting is that the young director Bikas Mishra, founder and chief editor of DearCinema.com, will be one of the four members of the "Jury Révélation France 4" of the Cannes Critics’ Week, a new category of awards that reflect the passion and enthusiasm of young moviegoers for new filmmaking talent.